-(iv) Joint venture
+(iii) Joint venture

-NOTES TO THE SEPARATE FINANCIAL STATEMENTS (Unaudited) (continued) for the three-month period ended 31 March 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (continued) as at 31 March 2020 and for the period then ended

-37. RISK MANAGEMENT POLICIES
+38. RISK MANAGEMENT POLICIES

 Introduction

 Risk is inherent in the Bank's activities but is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
 This process of risk management is critical to the Bank's continuing profitability and each individual within the Bank is accountable for the risk exposures relating to his or her responsibilities.